zukunft/zukunft.com/docs/code_functions_all.md

     \-- values_by_triple
         \-- ui_list - show a list of values related to the given triple
     \-- values_by_source
-        \-- ui_list - the values that name the given source with the unit and the phrases of each value,
+        \-- ui_list - the values that name the given source grouped by their phrases like the default word view,
     \-- results_by_word
         \-- ui_list - show a list of values related to the given object
     \-- result_list